Orthodontics

 Some children as early as 5 or 6 years of age may benefit from an orthodontic evaluation.
 Although treatment is unusual at this early age, some preventive treatment may be indicated.
 The advantage for patients of early detection of orthodontic problems is that some problems may be easier to correct if they are found and treated early.
 Waiting until all the permanent teeth have come in, or until facial growth is nearly complete, may make correction of some problems more difficult.
 For these reasons, the American Association of Orthodontists recommends that all children get an orthodontic evaluation no later than age 7.

-Some common orthodontic problems seen in children can be traced to genetics, that is they may be inherited from their parents.
-Children may experience dental crowding, too much space between teeth, protruding teeth, and extra or missing teeth and sometimes jaw growth problems.
 Other malocclusions (literally, “bad bite”) are acquired.
 In other words, they develop over time.
 They can be caused by thumb or finger-sucking, mouth breathing, dental disease, abnormal swallowing, poor dental hygiene, the early or late loss of baby teeth, accidents or poor nutrition.
 Trauma and other medical conditions such as birth defects may contribute to orthodontic problems as well.
 Sometimes an inherited malocclusion is complicated by an acquired problem.
 Whatever the cause, most conditions are usually treated successfully.

 Early treatment may prevent more serious problems from developing and may make treatment at a later age shorter and less complicated.
 For those patients who have clear indications for early orthodontic intervention, early treatment presents the opportunity to: